Last Updated: 11/4/18 | November 4th, 2018

 In March, I made my first visit to San Francisco as part of my book tour.
 I spent only 3.5 days in the city and, unlike most trips where I can stay as long as I want, I had to cram everything into a very short period of time.
 I knew I’d only scratch the surface, but something would be better than nothing.

 What did I learn from this experience?

 Three days is not nearly enough.

 I found myself running around to see the big sights, fitting in the best restaurants, getting exhausted walking up all those hills, fitting in meet-ups, and overall, just being tired of always feeling like I had to race around a city.

 Having to sightsee in just a couple of days was my own personal hell.
 Places become such a blur that you feel like you end up with only photos instead of memories.

-I walked away from San Francisco with two realizations: (1) I need to go back because what I saw of San Francisco was amazing and (2) there has to be a better way to experience short-term travel than running round like a chicken with its head cut off.
+I walked away from San Francisco with two realizations: (1) I need to go back because what I saw of San Francisco was amazing and (2) there has to be a better way to experience short-term travel than running around like a chicken with its head cut off.

 My trip to Lisbon in May gave me an opportunity to find a better way.
 I only had three days and I was determined not to repeat my experience in San Francisco.

 This time, I did it differently.
 This time, I came with a plan.